OceanDynamicsUConn/GroupManual/README.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please immediately contact Rocha or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).

-Participants asked to stop any harassing behavior are expected to comply immediately.
-Anyone violating these rules may be temporarily suspended or permanently expelled from the group at Rocha's discretion.

 ### Work hard

 ### Communicate with the group